 Place a sugar cube or equivalent into an Irish coffee cup or mug.
 Fill 2/3 full with boiling water.
 Add rum and stir.
 Garnish with a slice of lemon, dust with nutmeg and serve.
 This is per person.

 Anthony Bourdainand his No Reservations TV crew were in Provence recently, filming a lovely episode that's airing on the Travel Channel in the US this week.
 If you catch it, you see well-known local faces such as Jean and Cecile Chancel (Chateau Val Joanis), Anne Daguin and Hermann Van Beeck (Petite Duc) and artist Jeanne Bayol, who restores old gypsy caravans and makes exquisite one-of-a-kind clothing and accessories.
-If you missed the show, you can watch it here.
-(How great is that?)
+The video clip is no longer online but you can see info and photos from the episode here.

 To see more about Bourdain in Provence--including video clips, snapshots, addresses and more --click here.